garrandall/popular-music-data/tracks/shadrack-brook-benton.md

 (Shadrack!
 Meshach, Abednego!)
 Oh, Shadrack!
 Meshach, Abednego!

-Um hmm, then the Good Lord called an angel
+Um hm, then the Good Lord called an angel
 Gave him a couple of wings
 He said 'go down there through the middle of the furnace And begin to coolin' the flames.'